Gluten-Free Icebox Cake (Dairy-Free Option)

 • Top with banana slices and drizzle melted peanut butter over the top.

-You can freeze this cake by wrapping it in plastic wrap and then gently wrapping it in aluminum foil.
+You can freeze an icebox cake by wrapping it in plastic wrap, then gently covering it with aluminum foil.
 Make sure the cake is chilled from the refrigerator before wrapping it up.
+The frozen slices keep for up to two months, and should be thawed in the refrigerator for several hours rather than at room temperature, because the condensation will soften the cake unevenly.

 A single serving of a strawberry topped icebox cake.